You are reading: A Bintroduction to electronics A Bintroduction to electronics

 Parts

 Each kit contains enough equipment to run three simultaneous activities.
-We picked these parts based on price and availability to make the program as accessible as possible.
-The same activities can also be adapted to work with other parts (in particular other microcontrollers, such as Arduino or Micro:Bit hardware).
+We picked these parts based on availability and ease of installation, to make the program as accessible as possible.
+In 2023, the parts list was updated to remove the ATTiny85, AVR Programmer and 170-point breadboards, which were replaced by Arduino Micro microcontrollers, USB Micro-USB A cable to connect it to your computer, and 300-point breadboards.
+The same activities can also be adapted to work with other parts (in particular other microcontrollers, such as Micro:Bit hardware).

 Your cubesat bus